|Coordinates:||17.3155 N -87.5345 W|

 See Great Blue Hole on the map of Belize!

 - A.T.Jones and R.F.Dill, The Great Blue Hole of Lighthouse Reef Atoll, Belize, Central America: Deep Technical Diving to Collect Sea-Level Records, 181 - 195 pp. Caribbean Geology Into the Third Millenium.
 Transactions of the Fifteenth Caribbean Geological Conference.
 Edited by Trevor A. Jackson.
 2002.
-Accessed in 19th July 2010
+Accessed on July 19, 2010

 Great Blue Hole is included in the following list: